aaronm-2112/zerorpcs-exercise/README.md

 There are two ways to get started.
 If you want to run the application executable yourself (only for Darwin ) then download the ZIP file and run the executable found within the "pretty-calculator-darwin-x64" folder.
-If you want to review and test the applicaton yourself, then follow the following steps.
+If you want to review and test the applicaton yourself you need to ensure you meet the prerequisites and then move on to the installation section.

 ### Prerequisites